Skip to main content

 The ability to cure pleading defects means that CPLR 3211(a) motions don’t always result in permanent dismissal, but they still serve important strategic purposes in litigation.
 For defendants, these motions can provide early insight into the strength of the plaintiff’s case and potentially avoid the costs and burdens of full litigation.

-If you’re facing a lawsuit or considering legal action in Long Island or New York City, don’t navigate the complex procedural requirements alone.
+If you’re facing a lawsuit or considering legal action in Long Island or New York City, don’t address the complex procedural requirements alone.
 Contact our office at 516-750-0595 to discuss your case and learn how we can help protect your interests using every tool available under New York law.

 The information provided in this article is for educational purposes only and does not constitute legal advice.
 Every case is unique, and the application of CPLR 3211(a) depends on the specific facts and circumstances involved.
 Always consult with qualified legal counsel before making decisions about litigation strategy.